Linaro/lava/doc/multinode.rst

 Also, consider the number of boards connected to any one dispatcher.
 MultiNode jobs will commonly compress and decompress several test image files of several hundred megabytes at precisely the same time.
 Even with a powerful multi-core machine, this has been shown to cause appreciable load.
-It is worth consdering matching the number of boards to the number of cores for parallel decompression and matching the amount of available RAM to the number and size of test images which are likely to be in use.
+It is worth considering matching the number of boards to the number of cores for parallel decompression and matching the amount of available RAM to the number and size of test images which are likely to be in use.